chukwudumebiughonu/MealDesk/Guide.md

 Install drowpdown-menu with: npx shadcn-ui@latest add drowpdown-menu

 install react create to handle api requests by managing the state: npm i react-query

+Install the back end sdk with: npm i express-oauth2-jwt-bearer in the backend